spacelift-io-examples/module-registry-proxy/README.md

 # TFE module registry proxy

 This repo contains a PoC of module registry proxy implemented using AWS API Gateway.
-It's intended to sit in front of a Spacelift module registry, allowing you to use the Spacelift registry temporarily without having to update every `module` definition in Terraform that's pointing at an old registry.
+It's intended to sit in front of a Spacelift module registry, allowing you to temporarily continue using an existing registry without having to update every `module` definition in Terraform.

 The code for the proxy is defined in the `tfe-module-proxy` folder, and consists of the following components: